skylightio/skylight-docs/source/getting-set-up.md

 config.skylight.environments += ['staging']
 ```

-Also be sure and check out the rest of our [documentation on setting up multiple environments](#setting-up-multiple-environments).
+Also be sure and check out the rest of our [documentation on setting up multiple environments](#setting-up-multiple-environments){:class="js-scroll-link"}.

 ####  Logger